tadashibashi/fsbank-server/ReadMe.md

 ![JWT](https://img.shields.io/badge/JWT-black?style=for-the-badge&logo=JSON%20web%20tokens)
 ![FMOD](https://img.shields.io/badge/FMOD-212121?style=for-the-badge)

 ## Getting Started

 Eventually a public link will be provided at which the website will be hosted.
 For now, you will need to build the project locally.

-When cloning this repository, please make sure to recursively initialize the submodules via
+When cloning this repository, please make sure to recursively initialize its submodules via
 `git clone --recursive https://github.com/tadashibashi/insound-cpp` or if it is already cloned, run `git submodule update --init --recursive` in the project root.

-### Docker Build

-First please read the section below for a list of external dependencies and the environment variables that will need to be set.

-Then in the root of this repository run `docker build . --platform=linux/amd64`.

-### Manual Build
+#### Supported Platforms

-Currently, only Linux Ubuntu 22.04 amd64 and macOS 14 arm (M1) are tested and supported.
+Currently, only Linux Ubuntu 23 (mantic) amd64 and macOS 14 arm (M1) are tested and supported.

-Before attempting to build the project, please make sure the following are available on your system.
+Supporting Windows for development may be considered, if necessary.

 #### System dependencies

+Pease make sure the following are available on your system before building:

-- C++ 20 compiler (tested with clang 14-16)
+- C++ 20 compiler (tested with clang 16)
 - cmake 3.24+
 - aws-sdk-cpp
 - ca-certificates